-Democratic self-government requires social capital, and this is created by strengthening families, communities, local institutions, and the bonds between them.
+Democratic self-government requires social capital.
+This is created by strengthening families, communities, local institutions, and the bonds between them.
 Dispossession requires a demoralized people who feel resistance is futile.
 People who maintain strong bonds and expectations for justice cannot be conquered.

-Whether the United States can cohere and is revived, or breaks-up into hostile factions is not at all settled.
-If personal liberty and the rule of law can be restored, some groups will likely rediscover the 19th century Greek Revival as a useful model.
-Its expressive powers will be seen as historical precedent for the kind of civic structures they will need--like meeting houses to convene citizens and schools to inspire the youth.
+The United States can cohere and be revived only if its "diversity" is joined in a common consensus.
+If personal liberty and the rule of law can be restored, some communities will likely rediscover the 19th century Greek Revival as a useful model to emulate.
+Its expressive powers will be seen as historical precedent for the kind of civic buildings they need--like a meeting house to convene citizens and schools capable of inspiring the youth.
 Classicism is an ever-evolving two thousand year old tradition.
-It could again become an "expression of nationalism and civic virtue," and a response to the "clamor for political reform."
-How will the battered United States of America ever recover civility?
+It has been employed as an "expression of nationalism and civic virtue," and a response to the "clamor for political reform."
+How can the battered United States of America recover civility?
 By creating a civil environment in which it may be practiced.

 Historical interpretation is a dynamic process that evolves within a culture.
-What are considered important sites and their significance will depend on what they mean for the present.
-A sustainable culture is able to cope with complexity and accept the reality that history is not always pretty or as one would approve.
-A functional society can cope with both good and bad in its past, appreciate context, maintain perspective, and not have to purge what today it finds unsavory.
-Nor are the places where history took place static.
-They too reflect the attitudes of the times.
+What are considered important sites and their significance depend on what they mean for current citizens.
+A sustainable culture is able to deal with complexity and accept that history is not always pretty, or as one would approve today.
+A functional society can cope with both good and bad in its past, appreciate context and maintain perspective.
+Its citizens can learn from historic mistakes, and move on.
+Also, the places where history took place are not static.
+They will reflect the attitudes of the times.